mbsg99/Mobile-Call-Detector-Module/README.md

 The article is being published in collaboration with JLCPCB.
 It is one of the most experienced PCB manufacturers with more than a decade in the field of PCB prototype and fabrication, they are committed to meeting the needs of our customers from different industries in terms of quality, delivery, cost-effectiveness and any other demanding requests.

+# Introduction

+Cell phone or mobile detectors work on the idea of detecting RF signal frequencies.
+These circuits are built in such a way that they can rectify low signal frequencies with minimal noise.
+The idea of mutual induction is used when an inductor is put near an RF signal frequency source to receive the signal.
+The low-power signals are amplified and transmitted to any indication that displays the response, as we did in our experiment with LEDs.

+This can be a great exciting project since we can detect if someone is sending or receiving a message, or if a call is coming or someone is attempting to call someone using this simple electrical circuit.
+As you can see in the image above, this project just requires a few electronic components.
+This project makes no use of expensive materials.

+The led can be changed with a transistor to control a relay, which can then control a buzzer after the basic working principle is understood.
+As a result, the buzzer will activate whenever someone sends or gets a message.

 # Ordering the PCBs From JLCPCB

 Full Process is shown using Screenshots Step-wise.